abrausch/inversions_in_array/README.md

 # InversionsInArray

-Count all inversions in an array., For example if you have an array with the following value:
+Count all inversions in an array.
+For example if you have an array with the following value:

 	[1,3,5,2,4,6]